nesi/dask_demos/README.md

 scripts into notebooks and static html documents, just run `make`.

-Dependencies are pinned in the [requirements-pinned.txt](requirements-pinned.txt) file, to keep a trace of the execution environment when generating the notebooks.
+Dependencies are pinned in the [requirements-pinned.txt](requirements-pinned.txt) file to keep a trace of the execution environment when generating the notebooks.

 - TODO pre-commit hooks using flake8 and black